-- In collaboration with the Board on Environmental Change and Society of the National Academies of Sciences, Engineering, and Medicine (NASEM), SSCC co-hosted a seminar “Climate Resilient Pathways and Social Science Research to Action” in February 2019.
-The seminar brought together federal managers and scientists, academic scientists, NAS, and civil society.
-Participants discussed the role of social science research to inform actions to meet global change and sustainability challenges, and opportunities to advance interdisciplinary research in federal programs.
+- In collaboration with the Board on Environmental Change and Society of the National Academies of Sciences, Engineering, and Medicine (NASEM), SSCC co-hosted a seminar, “Climate Resilient Pathways and Social Science Research to Action,” in February 2019.
+The seminar brought together federal managers and scientists, academic scientists, NASEM, and representatives from civil society.
+Participants discussed the role of social science research in informing actions to meet global change and sustainability challenges, and opportunities to advance interdisciplinary research in federal programs.
 The SSCC and BECS have remained in contact to serve as a resource to each other on the social dimensions of climate change.